swholm19/warranty-tracking-api/README.md

 </ul>

 <h2>Set-up and Installation Instructions</h2>
 <p>To set up front-end you will need to fork and clone repo.
-Do an NPM install.
+Do Bundle install.
 Will need to create a heroku project and set up client origin to your newly created repo, and set the secret base keys for heroku.</p>